 Ukraine (Russian Federation).

-The distribution of RCs per country and per Operations Centres is reported in
+The distribution of RCs per country and per Operations Centres is reported in ?????????

 The number of countries contributing resources is approximately constant.
 Since PQ5 the production infrastructure in the Philippines has been instable, and RCs have been periodically removed from the infrastructure.
 The growth trend since 01 September 2009 is illustrated in Figure 2.